-With this much vertical gain over such rugged terrain, this challenging hike is great for serious hikers.
+With 3,300 feet of vertical gain over such rugged terrain, the challenging Kennedy-Limekiln Area Loop is great for serious hikers.

 Keep an eye out for coast live oak, bay trees, redwoods, deer, bobcats, and coyotes as well as the peaks of Mt.
 Thayer and Mt.
 Umunhum.

 Hiking time: 9-10 hours

 Trail surface: Packed dirt, mostly exposed